Old-Fashioned Oatmeal Cookies

 Instructions

-- In medium bowl, combine flour, oats, baking powder, baking soda, salt, cinnamon, and nutmeg.
+- In medium bowl, combine the all-purpose flour, ground oats, baking powder, baking soda, salt, ground cinnamon, and nutmeg.

-- Drop by tablespoonfuls onto a baking sheet lined with parchment paper or a silicone baking mat.
-Bake for 11-15 minutes until edges are golden brown.
+- Drop by tablespoonfuls onto prepared baking sheets.
+Bake in preheated oven for 11-15 minutes until edges are golden brown.
 Cool on wire rack.

-- In a small bowl, whisk together powdered sugar and milk until smooth.
+- In a small bowl, whisk together the powdered sugar and whole milk until smooth.
 Drizzle over cooled cookies and allow to set.
 Makes 5-6 dozen.

 Notes